CodeCorrupt/ClearCommit/README.md

 ## To Think About
 - [ ] Should I remove the prompt for add and delete?
 (Assume Yes)
 - [ ] Add .gitignore to CC if created during setup?
 Prompt and ask?
+- [ ] For initial setup, all files not already in CC won't be added ever.
+Similarly, Any empty folders won't be cleaned up.
+This is because the status change in `git diff --name-status` is the only thing that triggers adding or deleting files. _Note: modification is triggered through hijacking files and renaming is just addition and deletion_